DAIC-tud/docs/content/en/tutorials/apptainer/index.md

 login1.daic.tudelft.nl
 Apptainer> ls
 ubuntu_latest.sif
-Apptainer> ls /.singularity.d/
+Apptainer> ls /.apptainer.d/
-Singularity  actions  env  labels.json  libs  runscript  startscript Apptainer> exit
+Apptainer  actions  env  labels.json  libs  runscript  startscript Apptainer> exit
 ```

 In the above snippet, note:
 * The command prompt changes within the container to `Apptainer>`
 * The container seamlessly interacts with the host system.
 For example, it inherits its `hostname` (the DAIC login node in this case).
 The container also inherits the `$HOME` variable, and is able to edit/delete files from there.
 * The container has its own file system, which is distinct from the host.
-The presence of a directory like `/.singularity.d` is another feature of the specific to the container.
+The presence of a directory like `/.apptainer.d` is another feature of the specific to the container.

 {{% alert title="Warning" color="warning"%}}
 To isolate files in your system (ie, your local machine or DAIC) from the files inside the container (and thus, avoid possible erroneous deletes/edits), it is recommended to add a `-c` or `-C` flags to your apptainer commands